-The Science Connected mission is to increase scientific literacy in underserved communities by connecting the public with the latest scientific research, providing free STEM education resources, connecting scientists with the public, involving the public in scientific research, and translating science into accessible language.
+The Science Connected mission is to increase scientific literacy in underserved communities and the greater public by connecting people with the latest scientific research, translating science into accessible language, and debunking pseudoscience with real research findings.

 Science Connected values lifelong learning, equal access, conservancy, and empowering others to make informed choices to support a healthy planet.
 We believe that cultivating an informed citizenry is vital to democracy.
 We work to inform the public about science so everyone can make choices that support environmental sustainability.